bizzaccelerator/corn-yield-prediction/README.md

 ### _Solution deployed:_

-Once the solution deployment completes, Cloud Run service of the prediction model will return a public URL like:
+Instructions for solution deployment are offered in the project wiki.
+The Cloud Run service of the prediction model will return a public URL like:

 `https://corn-predictor-service-c4tqdte5jq-uc.a.run.app/predict`

-> 🌐 Step 3: Access the Service as indicated [here](https://github.com/bizzaccelerator/corn-yield-prediction/wiki/6_Deployment)
+> 🌐 Step 3: Access the deployment instructions for the packed service as indicated [here](https://github.com/bizzaccelerator/corn-yield-prediction/wiki/6_Deployment)

 ## How to reproduce the project.